trishaganesh/wasm-sec-toolkit/sandboxed-plugin-runner/README.md

 # WASM Sandboxed Plugin Runner

 ## Goal
-Run untrusted WebAssembly plugins safely in a sandbox
+Safely execute untrusted WebAssembly (WASM) plugins inside a controlled sandbox while protecting the host system from malicious or faulty code.

 ## How
 - Using **Wasmtime** to execute `.wasm` modules